fsyth/hue-voice/README.md

 Currently, you must manually specify a developer ID to access your Hue bridge.
 This can be obtained by following [this guide](https://www.developers.meethue.com/documentation/getting-started), but this process will soon be automated (well, mostly, you would still need to hit the button on the Hue Bridge).

 Browsers.
 Just use Chrome.

+### Updating the documentation

+Documentation is automatically generated from specially marked up comments in the sourcecode using JSDoc.

+`npm install -g jsdoc`

+Run JSDoc for all files in the source folder.

+`jsdoc ./src -d ./docs --verbose`